microsoft/charticulator/README.md

 to launch Charticulator.
 Now when you change the source code, the app can be updated by simply refreshing the browser page (you may need to disable browser cache).

+In development mode, there is a test application for UI components, which can be accessed at <http://localhost:4000/test.html>.

 The watch mode won't update when you change the following:

 - config.yml